lucasLang0/flask-on-docker/README.md

 ## Overview

-This repository contains a simple Flask web service running on Docker, using Postgres, Gunicorn, and Nginx.
+This repository contains a simple Flask web service running on Docker, using Postgres to handle data storage, Gunicorn for the WSGI server, Flask as a framework used to handle HTTP requests and responses,and Nginx serves as a reverse proxy server.
 The project follows the tutorial from TestDriven.io and allows users to upload and view images and other media files.

-Below is an animated GIF showing the image upload process:
+Below is a GIF showing the image upload process:

 ![ezgif-8420e452f9f16a](https://github.com/user-attachments/assets/2c10eda0-f363-4808-a488-4918b5769856)